zaida04/evalx.sh/README.md

 # evalx.sh

-Welcome to the evalx.sh repository!
+:rocket: Welcome to the evalx.sh repository!
 This repository houses the codebase for evalx.sh, a powerful service that provides evaluation and execution capabilities for various programming languages.
 This readme provides information about the project, setting up the development environment, and the licensing details.

 ## About